The Oracle APEX roadmap highlights the future direction for upcoming releases.

 Improved printing and PDF export capabilities

-Expanded language support for for Arabic, Hebrew, Persian, and interface to PDF printing service with ORDS.
+Expanded configuration and user interface options for report printing, and interface to PDF printing service with ORDS.

 Extended Support for MySQL